International vs. Expat Health Insurance: Coverage, Costs, Taxes

 • International private medical insurance (IPMI) is a more comprehensive product aimed at globally mobile professionals, corporate assignees, and their families.
 IPMI plans usually include inpatient and outpatient coverage, preventive care, mental health services, and emergency evacuation.
 They are renewable annually and can continue for years.

-Who Needs International Health Insurance?
+Who Needs Each Type of International Health Insurance?

 Your SituationWhat You Likely NeedWhy

-Study-abroad studentStudent international health plan or university-sponsored coverageMany schools require proof of coverage; plans cover the academic term
+Study-abroad studentStudent international plan or university-sponsored coverageMany schools require proof of coverage; plans cover the academic term

 Digital nomad moving between countriesIPMI with worldwide coverageMulti-country flexibility; no single host country for local enrollment